InterWorks-Public/Snowflake-Scripts-for-Clients/README.md

-# Snowflake-Scripts-for-Clients
+# InterWorks: Snowflake Scripts for Clients

 Collection of scripts intended to be shared with clients